DataFire/Integrations/integrations/generated/google_speech/README.md

 ### WordInfo
 * WordInfo `object`: Word-specific information for recognized words.
-  * endTime `string`: *Output-only* Time offset relative to the beginning of the audio,
+  * endTime `string`: Output only.
+Time offset relative to the beginning of the audio,
+  * speakerTag `integer`: Output only.
+A distinct integer value is assigned for every speaker within
-  * startTime `string`: *Output-only* Time offset relative to the beginning of the audio,
+  * startTime `string`: Output only.
+Time offset relative to the beginning of the audio,
-  * word `string`: *Output-only* The word corresponding to this set of information.
+  * word `string`: Output only.
+The word corresponding to this set of information.